balasuar/slate/source/includes/_restcanceltax.md

 For more information, see <a href="http://developer.avalara.com/api-docs/designing-your-integration/canceltax" target="_parent">Voiding Documents</a>.

+**CompanyCode:** string [25], *required*
+Client application company reference code.
+Not required if the document is identified by DocId.

+**DocCode:** string [50], *required*
+Client application identifier describing this tax transaction (i.e. invoice number, sales order number, etc.).
+Not required if the document is identified by DocId.

 **DocId:** string, *optional*
 Avatax-assigned unique Document Id, can be used in place of DocCode, DocType, and CompanyCode

+**DocType:** string, *required*
+Value describing what type of tax document is being cancelled.
+One of:

+* SalesInvoice
+* ReturnInvoice
+* PurchaseInvoice

+Not required if the document is identified by DocId.

 ### CancelTaxResult